 Most treatments are costly and not always accessible.
-BackTpack is a balanced bag for scoliosis that is available to all.
-It can be used immediately to address postural imbalance.
-This balanced bag system will complement all other treatment, of special exercises, bracing, and surgery if needed.
+BackTpack is a balanced bag for scoliosis treatment and general back health for all ages.
+BackTpack is available to anyone anywhere through our online store.
+This balanced bag can be used immediately to address postural imbalance.
+BackTpack, with its balanced loading system and controlled spinal loading, will complement all other treatment.
+Treatments under direction of therapist or surgeon, may include scoliosis specific exercises, bracing, and surgery if needed.

-BackTpack, with its dual side-bag system, provides axial- and balanced loading to strengthen posture by distributing the load to each side of the body.
-Other bags and conventional backpacks contribute to postural distortion because they are off-axis, one-sided systems.
-Therefore BackTpack is a healthy loading system for collaborative efforts in prevention and treatment of scoliosis.
-Note that if there is pain associated with spinal loading, there is considerable deformity, or if there are conditions where your physician restricts spinal loading, the hip-loading option should be used.
+BackTpack, with its dual side-bag system, provides axial- and balanced loading to strengthen posture by distributing the load to both sides of the body.
+As a school bag, this postural awareness and strengthening occurs throughout the day without extra time or thought.
+Other bags and conventional backpacks create distort posture because they are off-axis, one-sided systems.
+Therefore BackTpack is a healthy schoolbag alternative in collaboration with therapies to prevent and treat scoliosis.

 Mom's Comments on BackTpack for Kylie